-Cedric Diggory was an extremely handsome boy with gray eyes.
-In 1993, when he was a Fifth Year, he took over as Captain and Seeker of the Hufflepuff House Quidditch team.
+Cedric Diggory was an extremely handsome boy with gray eyes in Hufflepuff House.
+In 1993, when he was a Fifth Year, he took over as Captain and Seeker of the Hufflepuff Quidditch team.
 He was a very good student and a Prefect.

 “Remember Cedric.
 Remember, if the time should come when you have to make a choice between what is right and what is easy, remember what happened to a boy who was good, and kind, and brave, because he strayed across the path of Lord Voldemort.
 Remember Cedric Diggory.”
 (GF37)